thenativeweb/eslint-config-es/README.md

 To enable support for React and JSX, all you need to do is to install the [react](https://www.npmjs.com/package/react) module.
 The appropriate rules will become enabled automatically.

 To enable support for TypeScript, all you need to do is to install the [typescript](https://www.npmjs.com/package/typescript) module.
-The appropriate rules will become enabled automatically.
+The appropriate rules will become enabled automatically for `.ts` and `.tsx` files.
 The generated configuration expects a `tsconfig.json` at the project root.

 ## Quick Start